- 07/08/2022 -

 Unregulated Products

 Not all CBD products are sold through the legal market.
 This means that even if a product claims to be organic, have a certain level of CBD content, or have no additional additives, this isn’t always the case.
-A 2017 sample trial found that many companies misrepresented the CBD content in the actual product, with the vast majority of goods either under or over labeling themselves.
+A 2017 sample trial found that many companies misrepresented the CBD content in the actual product, with the vast majority of goods either under or over-labeling themselves.
+We’ve seen evidence of this lately, with THC inflation being a hot, contested issue within the industry.
 This can make CBD more challenging to dose accurately.
 With this in mind, it’s important to buy your products from a licensed, reputable cannabis retailer.
 Be on the lookout for certificates of analysis (COAs), and other forms of company transparency, including not making any health claims that can’t be backed up by the research yet.

 TL;DR